zappingseb/stravanalytics/README.md

 A web application for analyzing and visualizing Strava activity data.
 This tool provides insights into your training performance, activity patterns, and progress over time.

+> **Note**: This entire codebase was generated using [Cursor.io](https://cursor.io), an AI-powered code editor.
+As such, no security guarantees are provided for the code, and users should exercise caution when using this application with their Strava data.

 ## Features

 - Interactive performance charts with rolling averages